 RSA thrives when our colleagues feel completely comfortable bringing their best self to work

-We promote inclusive culture and behaviours that will make our offices, call centres and meeting spaces places where difference isn’t just valued and respected, it’s celebrated!
+We promote inclusive culture and behaviours that will make our offices and call centres places where difference isn’t just valued and respected, it’s celebrated!
 Here are a few examples of what we’re doing:

 - RSA Balance, RSA Families, RSA Reach and RSA Building Pride are our Employee Resource Groups for employees who want to get more involved in building diversity and inclusion at RSA.

 - RSA was one of the first UK insurers to sign up to the Women in Finance Charter.